Click on a question to view the answer.

 Outreach & Emergency Services

 Semcac has contact centers located in Dodge, Fillmore, Freeborn, Houston, Mower, Steele, and Winona counties.
-The Field Service Staff at the contact centers can answer your questions about Head Start, Rental Assistance, Crisis Assistance, Energy Assistance, Transportation, County Assistance Programs, and other resources within your county that are not operated by Semcac.
+The Case Managers at the county contact offices/centers can answer your questions about Head Start, Rental Assistance, Crisis Assistance, Energy Assistance, Transportation, County Assistance Programs, and other resources within your county that are not operated by Semcac.

 No. Semcac does not have a rental assistance program in Olmsted County; you should call Three River’s Community Action at 1-800-277-8418.